FluxQubit¶

 where \(i,j \in \{1,2\}, E_\text{C}=\tfrac{e^2}{2}C^{-1}\) and

 \(C_{Ji}\) refers to the capacitance of the \(i^\text{th}\) junction and \(C_{gi}\) refers to the capacitance to ground of the \(i^\text{th}\) island.
-For simplicity, the Hamiltonian is written here in a mixed basis, however for the purposes of numerical diagonalization in the FluxQubit class, the charge basis is employed for both variables.
-The user must specify a charge-number cutoff ncut, chosen large enough so that convergence is achieved.
+The Hamiltonian above uses a mixed-basis notation (phase variables for the Josephson terms, charge variables for the charging energy).
+For numerical diagonalization, the FluxQubit class works entirely in the charge basis for both degrees of freedom.
+The user must specify a charge-number cutoff ncut, chosen large enough for convergence.

 EJ = 35.0